-Confession: I don’t think Christmas and holiday rom-coms have to be even remotely well done to be good.
+Confession: I don’t think Christmas and holiday rom-coms have to be even remotely well-done to be enjoyable.
 Call me crazy, but I might actually prefer to watch a cheesy Christmas rom-com over any movie that’s trying to be something it’s not.
 Poor screenwriting?
 At least the pretty red, white, and green set pieces make up for it!
 Basic plot?
-Sometimes the best stories follow a classic trope or storyline.
+Sometimes the best movies follow a classic trope or storyline.
 Bad acting?
 Who are you, Scrooge?

 In honor of the films that make us laugh, cry, and possibly even cringe through the holiday season, we’ve rounded up the best corny holiday rom-coms that Netflix has to offer.
-From excessive amounts of Vanessa Hudgens to brand new Christmas classics (looking at you, Love Hard), here are 10 cheesy holiday romances to stream on Netflix this season.
+From excessive amounts of Vanessa Hudgens to brand-new Christmas classics (looking at you, Love Hard), here are 15 cheesy holiday romances to stream on Netflix this season.

 The Princess Switch has been one of Netflix’s most popular holiday movie series for years now, and it’s all because of the sheer amount of Vanessa Hudgens in this rom-com-style film.
-When a duchess and an ordinary woman from Chicago meet and realize they are each other’s doppelgangers, they subtly switch places.
+When a duchess and an ordinary woman from Chicago meet and realize they’re each other’s doppelgängers, they subtly switch places.
 The best part?
-There are three installations of this series on Netflix, including The Princess Switch: Switched Again and most recently The Princess Switch: Romancing the Star.
-You might even call this a triplet of great holiday movies.
+There are three installations of this series on Netflix, including The Princess Switch: Switched Again and most recently The Princess Switch: Romancing the Star, making for one great trio of holiday movies.

-If you’re looking to infuse your holiday movie viewing with a little Emma Roberts (honestly, who isn’t?) look no further than 2020’s Holidate.
+If you’re looking to infuse your holiday movie viewing with a little Emma Roberts, look no further than 2020’s Holidate.
 Sloane and Jackson meet at a store return counter during the holiday season.
-Both are fed up with being single on Christmas and agree that in order to avoid terrible dates and nosy family members, their foolproof strategy will be to meet as a couple only during the holiday season.
+Both are fed up with being single on Christmas and agree that in order to avoid terrible dates and nosy family members, their foolproof strategy will be to pose as a couple only during the holiday season.
 In true fake-dating-trope fashion, they’re in for something a little deeper than a false romance.